ilshad/D2S-Agent/packages/D2S-Agent.package/D2SAssistant.class/README.md

 This object contains utility methods which implements user interface assistance / conventien behavior.
+It hold all the UI components in its state.
+It is supposed to be singleton, so ask it by `D2SAssistant singleton`, not by #new class method.